AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Derivation of AdaTerm

 \subsection{Algorithm}

-Finally, the update amount of the optimization parameters $\theta$ for AdaTerm is given as follows:
+Finally, the update amount of the optimization parameters $\theta$ for AdaTerm is expressed as follows:

-Unlike Adam~(\cite{kingma2014adam}), the small amount usually added to the denominator, $\epsilon$, is removed since $\sqrt{v} \geq \epsilon$ in our implementation.
-Note that AdaBelief~(\cite{zhuang2020adabelief}) could also remove it.
-However, it is still added in the AdaBelief algorithm, even though the small amount in AdaBelief has little effect since the minimum of the scaling factor is, in comparison, absolutely larger.
+Unlike Adam~\cite{kingma2014adam}, the small amount usually added to the denominator, $\epsilon$, is removed, since $\sqrt{v} \geq \epsilon$ in our implementation.

-The pseudo-code of AdaTerm is summarized in Alg.~\ref{alg:adaterm}.
-The regret bound is also analyzed with a new approach different from the literature~(\cite{reddi2018convergence}) in~\ref{apdx:proofs} by combining the trick proposed by \cite{alacaoglu2020new}, with a new trick based on the Lemma~\ref{lem:pp_ineq} in order to remove the need for the AMSGrad assumption from the regret analysis.
+The pseudo-code of AdaTerm\footnote{AdaTerm's t-momentum requires scale estimation and would incur a higher cost if integrated into the pure SGD algorithm.
+Therefore, we omit it in this study and only consider a variant of the Adam algorithm.} is summarized in Alg.~\ref{alg:adaterm}.
+The regret bound is also analyzed based on a novel approach different from the literature~\cite{reddi2019convergence} in~\ref{apdx:proofs}, through combination of the approach proposed by \cite{alacaoglu2020new}, with a novel method based on the Lemma~\ref{lem:pp_ineq}, to eliminate the AMSGrad assumption from the regret analysis.